sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - "You should die naked.
 If you're still bothered by what other people will think of you, then you can't die just yet" ~ Ryuji Ayukawa.

 - There's no need to unnecessary new-ness.
-Most people crave for "familiar" ~ (Blender Guru in "Understanding Color" TODO verify).
+Most people crave for "familiar" ~ (TODO find source).

 ## We all are Hypocrites